LEGION OF SUPER-HEROES

 After Clark moved to Metropolis, Pete married and had a son, Jon Ross.
 (Action Comics #457) Their friendship was tested to the breaking point when Jon was kidnapped by the warlike alien Nyrvnian race.
 The Legion then came to persuade Superman not to rescue the boy because he and the Nyrvnians were destined to one day help Earth repel an invasion from another galaxy.
 When Superman failed to return with Jon, his friendship with Pete was destroyed.
 (Superman also learned at this time that Pete Ross knew his secret identity.)
 (DC Comics Presents #13)

-After the Crisis on Infinite Earths, the Smallville that was known to the Legion came to exist outside of the mainstream universe, in a "Pocket Universe" created by the Time Trapper.
+After the Crisis on Infinite Earths, it was said that Superboy had come from a "Pocket Universe" created by the Time Trapper.
 Outside this universe, Superman's history was completely rewritten so that he had never been Superboy.
 But in the Pocket, life went on as usual.
-The Legion eventually discovered this anomaly, which led them and the (post-Crisis) Superman to investigate it.
-(Legion v.3 #37) By this time, the Pocket Universe Superboy was under the thumb of the Time Trapper and Pete Ross warned the Legionnaires to flee and avoid him.
+The Legion eventually discovered this anomaly, which led them and Superman to investigate it.
+(Legion v.3 #37-38) By this time, the Pocket Universe Superboy was under the thumb of the Time Trapper and Pete Ross warned the Legionnaires to flee and avoid him.
 (Superman v.2 #8)

 Ultimately Superboy could not bring himself to do the Trapper's bidding and kill his friends.
 He turned on the Trapper and in their clash, he suffered fatal injuries.
 Clark died and was buried in the 30th century.
 (Legion v.3 #38, 49)